YehudaKremer/msix/README.md

 For more information about publish to the Windows Store see: [How to publish your MSIX package to the Microsoft Store](https://www.advancedinstaller.com/msix-publish-microsoft-store.html)

-## :file_folder: .dll Files And Assets (FFI Library)
+## :file_folder: .dll Files And Assets ([FFI Library](https://pub.dev/packages/ffi "FFI package"))
-To include your *.dll* and other third party assets in your msix installer, you can use the configuration field: `assets_directory_path`:
+To include your *.dll* and other third party assets in your msix installer, you can use the configuration:
 ```yaml
 assets_directory_path:  'C:\Users\me\flutter_project_name\myAssets'
 ```